 Makeup words and it makes no sense

-If you’ve been learning a few languages you’ll notice there is/ are some proverbs/ sayings/ idioms/ expression that just doesn’t make sense when you translate it to other languages.
+If you’ve been learning a few languages you’ll notice there is/ are some proverbs/ sayings/ idioms/ expression that just doesn’t make sense when you translate them to other languages.

 Appearance can be deceiving.
 You won’t know one’s ability until you know them.
 It’s like the Korean TV show called I Can See Your Voice where the guest singer chooses who among the participants can sing and can’t sing.
 Usually, they get it right but most of the time it’s the other way around.

 When you’re surrounded by bilingual, multilingual, or polyglots, I guess it’s easy to pretend like you don’t speak the language they speak.
 Why?

 Write social media status in foreign languages